List of Neighbours characters introduced in 1987: Amanda Harris

 Amanda Harris, played by Briony Behets, made her first appearance on 13 August 1987.
 The character was introduced in an effort to explore Jane Harris's (Annie Jones) backstory.
 Amanda comes to Erinsborough to reconnect with her daughter, having abandoned her to start a new life in Hong Kong.
 Amanda was described as being a "glamorous but ageing socialite" by a columnist for TV Week.
 When a "scheming" Amanda notices how attractive Jane has become, she tries competing against her in order to get more attention.
+On 31 March 2025, Daniel Kilkelly of Digital Spy reported that Behets had reprised the role after almost 38 years.
+Her character returns to Erinsborough to live at Eirini Rising, a retirement community, and to reconnect with her daughter and grandchildren.
+Amanda's return scenes will air from 23 April 2025.

 Amanda returns to Erinsborough after learning her mother, Nell Mangel (Vivean Gray), has suffered a heart attack.
 Amanda tells Nell she will take care of her house while she recovers.
 Amanda also tries to reconnect with her daughter, Jane.
 She notices that Jane is wearing make-up and no longer wears her glasses.
 Fearing Jane is now more attractive than she is, Amanda manipulates her daughter into removing her make-up, tying her hair back, and wearing her glasses again.
 Jane's confidence suffers, but she is pleased to have Amanda back.
 Amanda clashes with her mother's neighbour Madge Ramsay (Anne Charleston).
 Madge's son Henry (Craig McLachlan) is attracted to Amanda but backs off when he realises she is Jane's mother.
 Amanda then tells Henry, who is interested in Jane that Jane is only dating him to make Mike Young (Guy Pearce) jealous.
 She also butts heads with Madge when she accuses her of causing Nell's heart attack several months earlier.
 Amanda slowly manages to alienate most of Jane's friends with her behaviour.
 When Mike confronts Amanda about being jealous, she slaps him.
 It soon emerges that Amanda only has returned to Erinsborough to hide, as she has committed insurance fraud.
 Nell and Jane ask her to leave and she returns to Hong Kong.
 The following year, Jane phones Amanda, inviting her to attend to Nell's wedding to John Worthington (Brian James) but Amanda tells her she is too busy attend.
 Amanda's brother Joe (Mark Little) overhears the conversation, takes the receiver and tells her off for being too selfish to attend their mother's wedding before hanging up.

+Decades later, Amanda arrives to move into the Eirene Rising retirement complex and is greeted by staff Karl (Alan Fletcher) and Susan Kennedy (Jackie Woodburne) and Darcy Tyler (Mark Raffety).
+Susan and Darcy help her settle into her apartment, and Susan spots a photo of her and Jane, and she realizes she is Jane's mother.
+Amanda asks Susan not to tell Jane she is here, and she reluctantly agrees.